halogod35/task-killer/README.md

 # task-killer
-This bat script allows you to kill processes or self-restarting malware by monitoring and destroying the specified task every second.
+This bat script allows you to kill any self-restarting processor (such as malware) by monitoring and destroying the specified task every second.

 ## Usage
 Download/clone to wherever